PatCH0816/caption-driven-xai/doc/source/02_abstract.md

                 -> ... = resize_and_stack(i, t...
                 -> clip_act_name = find_act(idx, all_clip_layers)
-                -> RuntimeError: CUDA error: device-side assert triggered [] write abstract for documentation (limit to 1 page) and online [] document network surgery
+                -> RuntimeError: CUDA error: device-side assert triggered [x] references: format for double quotes like ""asdf"", etc.
+[x] references: publisher is not displayed!
+Replace with journal if applicable!
+[x] document hyperparameters for standalone model training [x] document size of dataset splits
+[] Why are cosine similarities always larger than 0?
+Because of the log from the loss function used for training?
+[] document network surgery
 [] document results
 [] document conclusion
-[x] references: format for double quotes like ""asdf"", etc.
-[x] references: publisher is not displayed!
-Replace with journal if applicable!
-[] document hyperparameters for standalone model training [x] document size of dataset splits
+[] write abstract for documentation (limit to 1 page) and online